Kate Davis searches for home on her new album 'Fish Bowl'

 Updated March 29, 2023 at 2:18 PM ET

-Kate Davis' sophomore album Fish Bowl is told from the perspective of a protagonist named FiBo.
+Kate Davis' new album Fish Bowl is told from the perspective of a protagonist named FiBo.

 "In my mind, she's kind of like this dimension hopping voyager," Davis tells Morning Edition.